Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis

 \end{proof}

-Now we give two essential components in the proof of \clm{clm:noancillaU}. \lem{lem:derandom} addresses the crucial property that $\Bmat_i,\Cmat_i$ must have to make the matching decomposition and parallel row elimination efficient.
+Now we build the two essential components needed in the proof of \Cref{lem:noancillaU}.

-Note that the proof of existence in \lem{lem:derandom} can be obtained easily by direct application of Chernoff's bound, but in that case it would be hard to derandomize in time $\widetilde O(n^2)$.
+\Cref{lem:derandom} below addresses the crucial property that $\Bmat_i,\Cmat_i$ must have in order to make the matching decomposition and parallel row elimination efficient.
+Note that the proof of existence in \Cref{lem:derandom} can be obtained by a direct application of Chernoff-Hoeffding inequality.
+However, the resulting construction is hard to derandomize, particularly, in time $\widetilde O(n^2)$.
 In the proof, we present an efficient deterministic construction.